pfalcon/pycopy-lib/README.md

 CPython backports
 -----------------
-While micropython-lib focuses on MicroPython, sometimes it may be beneficial to run MicroPython code using CPython, e.g. to use code coverage, debugging, etc. tools available for it.
-To facilitate such usage, micropython-lib also provides reimplementations ("backports") of MicroPython modules which run on CPython.
-This first of all applies to the builtin MicroPython "u" modules, but as time goes on, backports of micropython-lib's own modules can be provided.
+While pycopy-lib focuses on Pycopy, sometimes it may be beneficial to run Pycopy code using CPython, e.g. to use code coverage, debugging, etc. tools available for it.
+To facilitate such usage, pycopy-lib also provides reimplementations ("backports") of Pycopy modules, which run on CPython.
+This first of all applies to the builtin Pycopy "u" modules, but as time goes on, backports of pycopy-lib's own modules can be provided.
 Backport modules are in the directories named `cpython-*` of this repository.
 On PyPI, these named [micropython-cpython-*](https://pypi.org/search/?q=micropython-cpython-).